Can you get high on Darvocet?

 Yes.
 It’s possible to get high on Darvocet.

-However, the medication is no longer available on the American market due to its adverse effects.
+However, the medication is no longer available legally on the American market due to its adverse effects…although abuse is still present due to stocks of old prescription or illegal purchasing online or on the streets.
 Learn more about the FDA’s decision to pull the drug and ask your questions about Darvocet here.

 What’s in Darvocet?

 Darvocet contains two different drugs: acetaminophen and propoxyphene.
 Acetaminophen is the active ingredient in Tylenol, a non-addictive painkiller that is very safe when taken in normal doses.
 Propoxyphene, however, is an addictive opioid (opioid withdrawal medicine may be required when you stop taking Darvocet) and can cause serious health problems.

 If you or a loved one have a Darvocet abuse or addiction problem…help is available!
 You can get treatment and get better.
 Check out this outline of Darvocet addiction treatment programs to learn where you can turn for help and what to expect from rehab.

 Darvocet acts as a central nervous system depressant.
 Some of the effects that propoxyphene, the main ingredient in Darvocet, can have on the CNS are:

 - euphoric feeling